English

 Project 8 - Portfolio Showcase

-The purpose of this final Showcase Project is for Senior students to celebrate and demonstrate their growth at Freestyle by presenting information, findings, and supporting evidence to convey a clear and distinct perspective as a digital artist
+The purpose of this final Showcase Project is for Senior students to celebrate and demonstrate their growth at Freestyle by presenting information, findings, and supporting evidence to convey a clear and distinct perspective as a digital artist.
+We challenge them to ask themselves:

 Using the professional vocabulary of the mediums, students will communicate a line of reasoning by creating a Showcase Website